Building a Keyword Strategy: Volume vs. Difficulty vs. Intent

 Here are some best practices to build a solid keyword strategy that considers keyword volume, keyword difficulty, and search intent:

-- Content Quality: regardless of the keywords you target, the quality of your content is paramount.
-Ensure it’s well-researched, answers the user’s query, and provides value beyond currently available online.
+• Content Quality: regardless of the keywords you target, the quality of your content is paramount.
+Ensure it’s well-researched, answers the user’s query, and provides value beyond what is currently available online.

 Monitor and Adapt Your Keyword Strategy

-Try Keyword.com out free for 14 days and boost your website’s presence online confidently.
+Try Keyword.com out free for 14 days and see how your keyword strategy evolves.